slazav/cryoblocks/Readme.md

 Usage: `cryoblocks_fit <command file>`

-All informetion is stored in the `cryoblocks` command file, in comments started with `FIT` word:
+All additional information is stored in the `cryoblocks` command file, in comments started with `FIT` word:

 *  `define <name> <value> #FIT <MIN>:<MAX>` -- use variable as fit parameter